Woman with Clay 1996, Picture Story

 Sep 9th, 2020 • Stories

-Clay was as a body covering in reference to Ankoku Buhto and to give her a not-skin texture.
-The clay was not used for any kind of (non-understood) Aboriginal reference, Aboriginal culture is far too complex a subject for me to play with, and clay covering is used in many other cultures.
+Clay was used as a body covering in reference to Ankoku Buhto.
+The clay was not used for any kind of Aboriginal reference, Aboriginal culture is far too complex a subject for me to play with, but clay covering is used in many other cultures.

-There is a strand, a Barthesian punctum, at the very bottom of this picture, I could have removed this in the printing, but chose not to.
+There is a strand of hair, a Barthesian punctum, at the very bottom of this picture.
+I could have removed this in the printing, but chose not to.
 The punctum strand had freed itself from the clay-held mass and it stayed.

 I will end this with a response from another friend who visited the John Austin Survey II 24 year survey exhibition, and who commented on this image.